A foundation for deductive mathematics: Introduction

 \subsection{Some ideas}

-The larger context uses ``assertion'' logic.
-We might, for instance, assert that ``\(a\) is known to be the same as \(b\)''.
-The main difference from standard binary logic is that assertions cannot be usefully negated.
-The negation of the example is ``\(a\) is \emph{not known} to be the same as \(b\)'', which has no logical force.
-This base logic also does not include the operators `=', `\(\in\)', or quantification.
-Roughly speaking, set theory is the sub-theory where these are available.

-A ``binary function'' is a function that takes values in the two-element collection \(\{\y,\n\}\).
-These are key ingredients of binary logic, though they are mostly implicit in traditional treatments.
-A binary function determines a subcollection: the elements on which the function has value `yes'.
-Conversely, if \(A\supset B\) then \(a\mapsto (a\inq B)\) is supposed to define a binary function with support \(B\).
-Traditional treatments emphasize the subcollection; here we focus on the functions.
-A lot of traditional material is clarified by this change in focus.
+The operators of traditional set theory, \(\in, =,\exists\), are \emph{2-valued} in that they take values in a 2-element collection: yes/no, or \(\{0,1\}\), etc. 2-valued functions are often implicit in traditional treatments.
+A 2-valued function determines a subcollection: the elements on which the function has value `yes'.
+Conversely, if \(A\supset B\) then \(a\mapsto (a\in B)\) is supposed to define a 2-valued function with support \(B\).
+Traditional treatments emphasize the subcollection; here we focus more on the functions.

-A \emph{logical domain} is a collection of elements (an object generator) \(A\) with a binary pairing \(A\times A\to \yn\) such that applying it to \((a,b)\) returns `\(\y\)' if and only if \(a\) can be asserted to be the same as \(b\).
-Logical domains are the appropriate setting for binary logic.
-The \emph{powerset} of a logical domain, denoted \(\PP[A]\), is the collection of all binary functions on \(A\).
+A \emph{logical domain} is a collection of elements \(A\) with a 2-valued pairing \(A\times A\to \yn\) such that applying it to \((a,b)\) returns `\(\y\)' if and only if \(a\) is the same as \(b\).
+(We expand on ``same as'' later.)
+Logical domains are the appropriate setting for 2-valued logic, but are not quite sets.
+The \emph{powerset} of a logical domain, denoted \(\PP[A]\), is the collection of all 2-valued functions on \(A\).
+As above, this corresponds to the collection of subdomains.
 We say that a logical domain \emph{supports quantification} if \(\PP[A]\) is again a logical domain.
-Finally, a \emph{(relaxed) set} is a logical domain that supports quantification.
+Finally, a \emph{set} (`relaxed' set if distinctions are needed) is a logical domain that supports quantification.
+We show these have all the properties expected of sets in mainstream use, including one not implied by the ZFC axioms.

-The main technical result connects this set theory with the axiomatic theories developed in the last hundred years.
-Most of these, the Zermillo-Fraenkel-Choice (ZFC) axioms in particular, are organized around the membership pairing `\(\in\)'.
-This pairing is required to be well-founded, to avoid contradictions.
-The main result is that relaxed set theory contains a universal well-founded pairing, universal in the sense that every well-founded pairing is (uniquely) isomorphic to a transitive subobject.
-In particular this contains copies of all models of the ZFC axioms.
-The universal pairing satisfies the ZFC-1 axioms, where ``-1'' stands for ``ignore first-order logic restrctions'' This makes sense here because functions are taken as primitives.
-The set theory associated to this universal object is relaxed set theory.

-The main qualitative result is that, of all models of the ZFC axioms, only the maximal one is consistent with mainstream mathematical practice.
-For this we give a number of formulations of the ``Coherent Limit axiom''.
-These are routinely assumed in mainstream practice and, more to the point, no effort is made to deal with possible failures.
-But it is easy to see that this axiom holds only in the maximal theory.